Welcome to The University of Chicago Eating Disorders Program

 Direct physician or school system referrals can be made to the service, but a parent or legal guardian must schedule the appointment.
 Insurance coverage will be verified before an appointment can be offered unless the evaluation is to be paid “out of pocket.”
 The intake coordinator can assist with this process.

-The Pediatric Neuropsychology Service sees patients in our weekly clinics, held typically on Tuesdays, Wednesdays, and Thursdays, between the hours of 9 AM and 5 PM.
+The Pediatric Neuropsychology Service sees patients in our weekly clinics, held typically on Mondays, Tuesdays, and Thursdays, between the hours of 9 AM and 5 PM.
 The intake coordinator will inform you when an appointment opening is available and will assist you in registering for that appointment.
 We require that all appointments be re-verified within 48 hours of their scheduled date.
 Cancellations must be made at a minimum of 24 hours in advance or a cancellation charge will incur.

 Children younger than 12 years of age are typically scheduled for two separate “half-day” (3 hour) appointments, held one week apart.
 Children aged 12 and older are seen for one “full day” (6-7 hour) appointment, with a lunch break.
 A parent or legal guardian must accompany the child to the appointment.
 The parent/guardian will be interviewed during the first hour of the appointment.
 Results are provided in a feedback session, held typically two weeks after the initial appointment.
 This will be scheduled at the completion of the evaluation.
 A written report is then provided, discussing the results, diagnostic impressions, and recommendations; this is typically made available one-month following completion of the evaluation.